 All of these points are made possible and convenient thanks to the following features:

 - Speed.
 This is about ten times faster than Puppet on my computer.
-The main
+This

 puppet --test --noopto finish.

 - PuppetDB access.
 Facts and exported resources can now be retrieved from PuppetDB.
-This means that although you are testing the catalogs on your workstation, they are computed with the facts of the real host, and can access all that is in PuppetDB.
+This means that although you are testing the catalogs on your workstation, they are computed with the facts of the real host, and you can access all that is in PuppetDB (such as exported resources).

 The project, while used daily, is still in an alpha stage.
 Error messages might be unclear, behaviour might not always be Puppet-perfect, documentation might be incomplete and some important features might be missing.
-This should still result in a huge productivity increase, especially when developping complex templates.
+This should still result in a huge productivity increase, especially when developping complex templates or playing with exported resources.

 To get an idea of how this works, take a look at this post.